hossein-zare/wester-chunk-upload/README.md

 Wester chunk upload is a php library to deal with chunks while uploading.
 This makes it super easy to validate the chunks and ensure you are secure.

 ## Usage
-Here's an example of the usage.
+Here's an example of the package.
 ```php
 use Wester\ChunkUpload\Chunk;
 use Wester\ChunkUpload\Header;